httpwg/http-extensions/draft-ietf-httpbis-immutable.md

 identify resources that will not be updated during their freshness lifetime.
 This assures that a client never needs to revalidate a cached fresh resource to be certain it has not been modified.

+--- note_Note_to_Readers

+Discussion of this draft takes place on the HTTP working group mailing list (ietf-http-wg@w3.org), which is archived at <https://lists.w3.org/Archives/Public/ietf-http-wg/>.

+Working Group information can be found at <http://httpwg.github.io/>; source code and issues list for this draft can be found at <https://github.com/httpwg/http-extensions/labels/immutable>.

 --- middle